wmjpillow/OSC-D3/README.md

 OSC messages on the Web browser.
 With this browser capability we could do interesting things like:

-- Connect OSC supported controllers to the Web browser
-- Use the Web browser as a controller to OSC supported applications (like Puredata, SuperCollider, Max/MSP, ...)
+-Connect OSC supported controllers to the Web browser -Use the Web browser as a controller to OSC supported applications (like Puredata, SuperCollider, Max/MSP, ...)
-- Create a Web /OSC proxy/ where people all over the world could connect yours OSC controllers or applications without complications with /port fordwarding/
+-Create a Web /OSC proxy/ where people all over the world could connect yours OSC controllers or applications without complications with /port fordwarding/

 In this project, I combined OSC with D3.
 I use mobile APP TouchOSC to transmit data to web browser and use d3 to load the data and do further performance.

-* Prerequisites
+* Prerequisites:

 - [[http://nodejs.org][node.js]]
 - [[http://socket.io][socket.io]]
 - an OSC supported application ([[http://puredata.org][Puredata]]) or hardware controller

-* Installation
+* Installation:

 First of all, download and install nodejs from http://nodejs.org, then: